-You will eventually be able to do this solo, however to start it is best to have help.
-For the first couple weeks, I had the visiting nurse and my mother.
+You will eventually be able to do this solo, however, to start it is best to have help.
+For the first couple of weeks, I had the visiting nurse and my mother.
 From then on, it was only the dogs’ sympathetic gaze.

-Place your freshly diapered babies on floor/crib/bouncy, directly in front of the couch/bed where you will be feeding.
+Place your freshly diapered babies on the floor/crib/bouncy, directly in front of the couch/bed where you will be feeding.
 Make sure you have plenty of cushioning for your back.
-Draw up about 3ml of milk (bait) in a couple syringes (like the one for baby acetaminophen, etc.).
+Draw up about 3ml of milk (bait) in a couple of syringes (like the one for baby acetaminophen, etc.).
 Use formula if breastmilk is in short supply because this might end up all over you and baby (or if you are me, all over the floor).
-Other things needed on a table within reach are burp cloth/cloth diaper/towel, pacifier, water for you, nipple shield, and the phone/TV remote/Bible/etc..
-Sit down and take a deep breath.
+Other things needed on a table within reach are burp cloth/cloth diaper/towel, pacifier, water for you, nipple shield, and the phone/TV remote/Bible/etc… Sit down and take a deep breath.
 Secure the pillow to your waist.
 Cover the pillow with a large towel/cloth diaper -or you will be washing this thing every night and no one has that kind of time.
-Baby can be swaddled, if needed.
+The baby can be swaddled if needed.

 There will always be a breast with more milk.
-I lovingly refer to that one as the ‘breast of milk and honey’.
+I lovingly refer to that one as the “breast of milk and honey”.
 Save that one for your sessions for the baby with weaker suck.
-You will need to rotate the strong baby to that side afterwards or pump that side to keep things flowing nicely.
+You will need to rotate the strong baby to that side afterward or pump that side to keep things flowing nicely.
 But this breast will provide instant gratification for the weaker sucker/poor latcher.
-Hey, we all need a pick me up!
+Hey, we all need a pick-me-up!

 You aren’t a failure if you use formula with breastmilk.
-Many preemies are on supplement with breastmilk anyways, what I call the “protein shake”.
+Many preemies are on a supplement with breastmilk anyways, what I call the “protein shake”.
 Just remember that if they are 50% formula fed, they don’t need a Vitamin D supplement.
-You can always use formula as a backup plan for growth spurts, public outings or outfits that would make it hard to breast feed (weddings, etc), or when you spill your pumped supply (a.k.a. my first day back to work).
-It really is okay and remember they will not be on breastmilk forever anyways!
+You can always use formula as a backup plan for growth spurts, public outings, or outfits that would make it hard to breastfeed (weddings, etc), or when you spill your pumped supply (a.k.a. my first day back to work).
+It really is okay.
+Remember that they will not be on breastmilk forever anyways!